 After evaluating several studies on the possibility of a connection between cellphones and glioma and a noncancerous brain tumor known as acoustic neuroma, members of the International Agency for Research on Cancer — part of the World Health Organization — agreed that there's limited evidence that cellphone radiation is a cancer-causing agent (carcinogenic).
 As a result, the group classified radiofrequency electromagnetic fields as possibly carcinogenic to people.

 Still, a series of recent studies can't tell the entire story.
-It often takes many years between the use of a new cancer-causing agent — such as tobacco — and the observation of an increase in cancer rates.
+It often takes many years between the use of a new cancer-causing agent and the observation of an increase in cancer rates, such as with tobacco and lung cancer.
 At this point, it's possible that too little time has passed to detect an increase in cancer rates directly attributable to cellphone use.

 See more Expert Answers

-- Joachim S, et al. Cellular telephone use and cancer risk: Update of a nationwide Danish cohort.
+- Schuz J, et al. Cellular telephone use and cancer risk: Update of a nationwide Danish cohort.
 Journal of the National Cancer Institute.
 2006;98:1707.